 There’s more to a piece of equipment than just what’s written on the spec sheet.
 Here are some truly useful, “real world” factors to consider as they relate to this model of smoker.

 Ease of Use

-Let’s see – there’s no gas hook up to fiddle with, no charcoal to ignite, and no flame to extinguish.
+Let’s see – there’s no gas hook up to fiddle with, no messing around lighting charcoal, and no flame to extinguish.
 It’s tough to imagine how it could be any easier to operate this smoker!

 If you can work an electric range, you’ll have no problem using this unit.
 Where it differs from an oven, of course, are the wood chips.
 (PRO TIP: Don’t use wood chips in your electric oven!
 Haha.)

 Even loading wood chips is simple, however – just load the tray with your favorite chips, and use the convenient side-loader to refill.

 Masterbuilt recommends seasoning your smoker before use (always a good idea) by running the unit at 275 F for 3 hours, adding ½ cup of chips during the last 45 minutes.
 Do not try to smoke any meat during the seasoning session.

 Clean up is made easy with removable racks – just take them out and scrub them down, though you should avoid using any chemicals.

 For the interior, make a 50/50 mix of hot water and apple cider vinegar.
 Apply the mixture with a spray bottle and wipe clean with a soft sponge.